HenrikBengtsson/matrixStats/revdep/problems.md

     checking a package with encoding  'UTF-8'  in an ASCII locale
     ```

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    Maintainer: 'Isar Nassiri <isar_nassiri@urmc.rochester.edu>'

-    The Title field starts with the package name.
-    The Title field should be in title case, current version then in title case:
-    'SRGnet: An R package for studying synergistic response to gene mutations from transcriptomics data from transcriptomics data'
-    'SRGnet: An R Package for Studying Synergistic Response to Gene Mutations from Transcriptomics Data from Transcriptomics Data'

-    This build time stamp is over a month old.
-    ```

 *   checking package dependencies ...
 NOTE
     ```
     Depends: includes the non-default packages: